microsoft/autogen/dotnet/samples/Hello/README.md

 The heart of an autogen application are the event handlers.
 Agents select a ```TopicSubscription``` to listen for events on a specific topic.
 When an event is received, the agent's event handler is called with the event data.

 Within that event handler you may optionally *emit* new events, which are then sent to the event bus for other agents to process.
+The EventTypes are declared gRPC ProtoBuf messages that are used to define the schema of the event.
+The default protos are available via the ```Microsoft.AutoGen.Agents.Abstractions;``` namespace and are defined in [autogen/protos](/autogen/protos).
+The EventTypes are registered in the agent's constructor using the ```IHandle``` interface.

 ```csharp
 TopicSubscription("HelloAgents")]